Numbers Tell the story

 Stepping Stones Shelter

-In 2020 , 239 people received shelter either at the Stepping Stones shelters, or at a local motel when the shelters were full.
-A total of 6,287 nights of shelter were provided (# of people x # of nights).
-Additionally, 45 families received assistance with their first month’s rent or a security deposit when they were able to move into permanent housing.
-Another 747 people received assistance with other housing-related needs, such as locating affordable housing, completing applications and writing appeals, obtaining necessary documentation for housing, and referrals for other services.
+In 2021, 292 people received shelter either at the Stepping Stones shelters, or at a local motel when the shelters were full.
+A total of 9,279 nights of shelter were provided (# of people x # of nights).
+Additionally, over 1,100 people received assistance with other housing-related needs, such as locating affordable housing, completing applications and writing appeals, obtaining necessary documentation for housing, and referrals for other services.

 Community Connections Program

-Due to COVID-19, volunteering and community service dropped dramatically in 2020.
-While working to make sure that our volunteers and community members stayed safe, there were 126 people assisted by volunteers with supportive services, including food deliveries, small home repairs, and yard work.
-Additionally, $3,085 of direct assistance was provided to help with expenses such as rent, heat, electric bills, fuel, and clothing.
-300 people were referred to other programs and community services for things like Energy Assistance, Food Share, the Free Clinic, and medical appointment mileage reimbursement.
-A total of 7,257 volunteer hours were contributed by community members to help make all of Stepping Stones’ programs and services possible.
+Due to COVID-19, volunteering and community service dropped dramatically in 2021.
+While working to make sure that our volunteers and community members stayed safe, there were 150 people assisted by volunteers with supportive services, including food deliveries, small home repairs, and yard work.
+Additionally, 255 people were referred to other programs and community services for things like Energy Assistance, Food Share, the Free Clinic, and medical appointment mileage reimbursement.
+A total of 8,252 volunteer hours were contributed by community members to help make all of Stepping Stones’ programs and services possible.

 Stepping Stones offers a ‘hand up’ not a ‘hand out.’